Welcome to the Performing Arts department

 Phase 3 – Year 10

-In year 10, students begin by completing their first piece of coursework, Component 1: Exploring the Performing Arts.
+In year 10, students begin by preparing for their first assessment, Component 1: Exploring the Performing Arts.
 Through studying three pieces of pre-existing repertoire from Musical Theatre, Verbatim theatre and Physical Theatre students create a written report / presentation exploring the key themes and development techniques to ensure the performances success.
 Students also explore key practitioners and job roles that make the piece successful and how they interlink.
 Students will complete a number of practical workshops for this component exploring the material through workshops and performances and writing about the exercises in their report/presentation.

 Phase 3 – Year 11

-The second half of term one introduces the students to ‘Component 3: Performing to a brief’ and preparing for their that begins in March.
+Year 11 begins with a mock assessment for ‘Component 3: Performing to a brief’ where students need to plan, rehearse and perform a piece of devised theatre in response to a brief set by the exam board.
 Firstly, students will take part in a series of workshops, developing their skills in devising theatre.
 They will then work in groups to stage a 15 minute performance based on a brief provided by the exam board.
 They will rehearse the performance and complete two hours writing up about their development and refinement of ideas under controlled conditions.
 They will perform the piece in front of their target audience and complete a final evaluation under controlled conditions.

 In term two and three students receive their externally assessed brief.
 They will work in groups to devise and stage a 15 minute workshop performance based on the scenario and stimuli provided within the brief.
 They will rehearse the performance and complete two hours writing up about their development and refinement of ideas under controlled conditions.
 They will perform the piece as a ‘workshop’ performance and complete a final evaluation under controlled conditions.

 Specification: BTEC Tech Award in Performing Arts